 The safe browsing feature on this website overrides your computer search settings to help remove potentially explicit material when searching Google.
 No changes are made to your computer or your browser settings.
 Safe search happens automatically and is powered by Google.

 By no means does using this site do away with basic common sense about online safety.
 This isn’t the same world it was even 15 years ago.
 You don’t even need a computer to go online!
-Kids can connect on a cell phone, tablet, digital reader or video game system.
+Kids can connect on hand held devices including a tablet, digital reader or video game system.
 Technology is consistently evolving.
 The internet is a regular part of your child’s daily life and routine.
 So how can you keep children safe online?

 Just about every device includes the ability to block, restrict, limit, or allow access to various features using a pin or password.
 The weakest parental control features are usually sufficient for younger children, yet most teenagers can easily bypass the best parental control features to access restricted content.
-So it’s very important that parents don’t treat Google safe search any device as a babysitter, and you don’t want to rely on internet filtering features to offer real parental control.
+So it’s very important that parents don’t treat Google safe search as a babysitter.
 It is simply an additional tool to assist those overseeing the supervision of kids, including teachers.
+For complete filtering you should explore internet filtering software which also provide anti-virus protection.

 There may be many threats out there, but the most common problem with children and the internet is actually when kids spend too much time online.
 Too much screen time, period, is very unhealthy.
 So the best “parental controls” are to restrict the total time spend each day on the computer, video games, or watching TV.
 After that, become familiar with the threats and the opportunities where threats may present themselves.
 From filtering search engines (to filter inappropriate results) to monitoring social interaction online, the best approach to internet safety is to stay positive and proactive.